-A chalet embodies the quintessential ski holiday.
-Who hasn’t dreamt of coming back to the perfect chocolate-box house after a day on the slopes?
+A luxury ski chalet in Courchevel embodies the quintessential winter sports holiday, who hasn't dreamt of staying in the perfect chocolate-box chalet after a day on the slopes?
 Even better if there's a plush sofa you can snuggle up on in front of a roaring fire or an outdoor hot tub to unwind in while surrounded by deep powder fields and high snow-capped peaks.
 That’s exactly what staying in a chalet is all about.

 Considered by many to be one of the Alps' biggest luxury ski resorts with exceptional access to the Three Valleys ski area, Courchevel is the place to come for a boutique chalet holiday in France.
 There are hundreds of chalets available here, offering a range of services from high-end, fully-catered luxury holidays to self-catering accommodation for short breaks.
 Whether it's a traditional Savoyard-style converted farmhouses or a contemporary Alpine abode, they're the perfect home away from home on your winter holiday or your summer escape to the mountains.